-The month of April is recognized in the United States as National Minority Health Month – a month-long initiative to advance health equity across the country on behalf of all racial and ethnic minorities.
-Today marks the start of Black Maternal Health Week (April 11-17).
-I want to acknowledge all the groups like 2020 Mom and Black Mamas Matter Alliance, who are working to bring awareness to the plight of Black moms and amplify community-driven policy, research, and care solutions. #BMHW20 is an opportunity to consider solutions to the black maternal health crisis without fear, blame, or shame. #BlackMamasMatter #ListenToBlackWomen
+The month of April is recognized in the United States as National Minority Health Month.
+A month-long initiative to advance health equity across the country for all racial and ethnic minorities.
+Hence, today marks the start of Black Maternal Health Week (April 11-17).
+So, I want to acknowledge all the groups like 2020 Mom and Black Mamas Matter Alliance, who are working to bring awareness to the plight of Black moms.
+And amplify community-driven policy, research, and care solutions.

 This is precisely why I applaud this year’s theme: “Centering Black Mamas: The Right to Live and Thrive.”
-Activities during Black Maternal Health Week are rooted in human rights, reproductive justice, and birth justice frameworks, and #CenteringBlackMamas is an opportunity to think about improving maternal health disparities without fear, blame, or shame.
+Activities during Black Maternal Health Week are rooted in human rights, reproductive justice, and birth justice frameworks.
+And #CenteringBlackMamas is an opportunity to think about improving maternal health disparities without fear, blame, or shame.

 We must recognize the strengths of Black Mamas—their motherhood, scholarship, leadership, and research.
 If we sincerely hope to end the maternal health crisis.
 At the same time, we must also understand that maternal mental disorders are treatable.
 Moreover, Black Mamas do not have to “push through” them alone to exhibit strength.